Mohannadshih/Streamlit_App/README.md

 # Streamlit_App
- App to learn about how to use Streamlit
+ App using existing code from online to learn about how to use Streamlit

 ## How to run the Streamlit App(s)